Education & Training

 MSc or PhD level.
 It provided funds for both scholarship assistance

-and operating costs, which were distributed on an equitable basis to
+and operating costs, which were distributed on an equity basis to

 the three participating universities - Australian National University,